dustatron/epicodus-beep-boop-Independent-project/README.md

 The program takes in a number 1 and replaces it with 'Beep!'. | 1 | Beep!
 The program takes in a number 2 and replaces it with 'Boop!'. | 2 | Boop!
 The program takes in a number 3 and replaces it with "I'm sorry, Dave.
 I'm afraid I can't do that." | 3 | "I'm sorry, Dave.
 I'm afraid I can't do that."
-The program will priorities 3 over 2 and 1. | 321 | "I'm sorry, Dave.
+The program will prioritize 3 over 2 and 1. | 321 | "I'm sorry, Dave.
 I'm afraid I can't do that."
-The program will priorities 2 over 1. | 21 | "Boop!"
+The program will prioritize 2 over 1. | 21 | "Boop!"

 ## Support and contact details